foxpy/qc/README.md

 CLI arguments, so I have decided to move them all into this little neat and quite manageable repo.

+**Warning**: this library is in active development.
+Documentation might be srarce, hard to understand, nasty bugs might be chilling around, and public API is unstable as hell.
+If you have found this library quite neat and you are willing to use it in your project - feel free to include it as git submodule as submodules are fixed to commit hash and anything I do with this unversioned-mess library will not affect you.
+Just don't expect everything to work correctly whenever you sync git submodule to match upstream :p

 ## Docs

 For how to include this library in your project read this